easyfrog/svelte-cached-router/README.md

     // this component cache or not
     // true: DO NOT CAHCE THIS PAGE COMPONENT export let keepFresh = true;

+    // Router instance
+    // auto set by svelte-cached-router
+    // so you can use router in you component export let router

     export function preShow() {
         console.log('Home page is preShow');